voku/Arrayy/README.md

 ## diffKey(array $array): static
 <a href="#voku-php-readme-class-methods">↑</a>
-Return values that are only in the current array.
+Return elements where the keys are only in the current array.

 **Parameters:**
 - `array<mixed, mixed>|array<TKey, T> ...$array`